-A student who is experiencing difficulties in a course should first talk with his/her professor about what study resources are available for that course within the department.
+A student who is experiencing difficulties in a course should first talk with their professor about what study resources are available for that course within the department.
 Students are expected to take advantage of any group study sessions and all other course-related resources available through the academic department prior to requesting a peer tutor.
 The Peer Tutoring Program is an academic support system primarily focused on courses at the 100-level.
 In general, two hours of tutoring per week will be provided per course with consideration of additional hours, at the request of the professor.

 Requesting a Peer Tutor

 With the professor’s recommendation, Peer Tutors are available for a variety of courses.
 To formally request a tutor, the student needs the professor’s signature on the Request for a Peer Tutor form, available online and at the Center for Advising, Internships & Lifelong Career Development in Biddle House.

 All completed forms for tutoring should be returned promptly with a professor’s signature to firstname.lastname@example.org.
 Upon receipt of the form students will be sent a Peer Tutoring Expectation Agreement explaining the details and procedures of the Peer Tutoring Program.
 The student must return this agreement, completed and signed, to email@example.com.

 Students are encouraged to speak with their professors about their difficulties as early in the semester as possible.